-Adam Mailman is the music director of Cochrane Music society’s adult concert and jazz band programs, and the music teacher at Tom Baines School in Calgary, Alberta.
+Adam Mailman is the music director of Cochrane Music society’s adult concert and jazz band programs, and the music teacher at Central Memorial High School in Calgary, Alberta.

 Adam exemplifies self-improvement through musical growth.
 His approach to pedagogy focuses on teaching the whole musician, not just the performer.
 Guest conducting ensembles such as Westwinds concert bands, Valley Winds Concert Band and school ensembles at their band camps and rehearsals is becoming a great joy for Adam, as he shares what he’s learned from his mentors with a wider audience.

 Adam is a leader in Calgary area professional learning through organizing professional development events for Calgary teachers throughout the year as part of the Alberta Teachers Association Music Professional Learning Community and the Calgary Board of Education Fine Arts Advisory Council.
 He performs regularly with the Prime Time Big Band, and the Alberta Winds Ensemble percussion section, where he has been section leader since the ensemble’s inception in 2003.

 Adam has studied with Dr. Mark Hopkins, Dr. Dale Lonis, and Dr. Glenn D. Price in pedagogy and conducting, with degrees from University of Calgary (B.Mus, B.Ed) and Acadia University (M.Ed).